captn3m0/ideas/README.md

 Domain name suggestions are welcome.
 Since blr doesn't have a TLD, I was considering using `.events`.

 Initial Work: https://github.com/captn3m0/gardencity.events

+# Amazon Price Tracker with RSS

+There are some nice open source trackers available for Price Tracking Amazon products, but I would like to see something that generated an RSS Feed.

+This could be built on top of [RSS Bridge](https://github.com/RSS-Bridge/rss-bridge) fairly easily.
+Configuration options would include:

+-   Min Price (Only add to feed if price is below X)
+-   Amazon Country/Domain (Use the specific Amazon website)
+-   Item Id

 ---